 | Social media contribution to global GDP | $3.5 trillion+ | We Are Social |

-The 2 hours 21 minutes of daily social media usage is the number that stops me.
-That is roughly 15% of all waking hours.
-If your target customer is on social media, they are spending one in every seven conscious hours there.
-The question for any marketer is not whether to be on social media.
-It is why you would not be.
+The number that stops me is 2 hours 21 minutes of daily use.
+That is roughly 15% of all waking hours, or one in every seven conscious hours.
+If your customers live there, the question is not whether to show up.
+It is why you would not.

 Platform User Statistics